 As discussed above, commercial bribery is a crime in Korea.
 Policies should be oriented to address this issue along with public bribery.
 Typically, in an investigation prosecutors will seek to aggregate discovered instances of commercial bribes along with official bribes to produce more serious charges against employees or as leverage to induce them to admit to other charges.

-Is a ‘Korea exception’ justified?
+Issue of a ‘Korea exception’

 We have come across cases where the employees of the Korean affiliate will argue that Korea is a different market from others, and that lavish entertainment, etc, is a necessary part of business culture.
-So much so that they would argue for an exception from globally applicable compliance policies, since the head office does not know the Korean market.
+So much so that they would argue for a less restrictive exception from globally applicable compliance policies, since the head office does not know the Korean market.
 However, in these types of cases, we sometimes observe that the Korean employees themselves may have a narrow view of what comprises ‘Korean business culture’ and not realise the shifting and changing compliance environment across different industries.

-The prevalence of congratulatory and condolence payments
+The prevalence of congratulatory and condolence cash gifts

 Differentiate between ‘foreign bribery’ and ‘local bribery’